-Key Performance Indicator IDP Ref Definition/Instruction Review of District SDF to align with LM SDF's and include LUMS Framework and submission to Council for approval 6.3 The Spatial Development Framework (SDF) is an integral part of a Municipality's IDP.
-It represents the spatial expression of the Council's development vision, and should therefore be reviewed annually to take into account changing circumstances.
-Measurement will be based on the submission of the reviewed District SDF to Council for approval.
-Development of an integrated Human Settlement Strategy and Land Audit 6.4 This Indicator refers to the development and approval of a Human Settlement Strategy and Land Audit.
-Measurement will be based on the development and submission of the Human Settlement Strategy to Council for approval.
-Development of an Urban Renewal Strategy 6.5 The national Urban Renewal Programme (URP) is one of the two Presidential initiatives coordinated by the Department of Provincial and Local Government (the dplg).
+Key Performance Indicator IDP Ref Definition/Instruction Development of an Urban Renewal Strategy 6.8 The national Urban Renewal Programme (URP) is one of the two Presidential initiatives coordinated by the Department of Provincial and Local Government (the dplg).
 The other is the Integrated Sustainable Rural Development Programme (ISRDP).
 The State President announced the programmes in 2001, to alleviate poverty and underdevelopment in identified areas of urban and rural South Africa by ensuring the holistic development of these areas through the integration of the activities of the three spheres of Government.
-The measurement will be based on the development of a draft Urban Renewal Strategy during the 2013/14 Financial Year.
+The measurement will be based on the development of a draft Urban Renewal Strategy during the 2015/16 Financial Year.

-5.4.
-National Key Performance Indicators 2014/2015
+5.3.
+National Key Performance Indicators 2015/2016

+KPI Description Method of Reporting

+The percentage of Reporting only as per IDP

+households with access to and Annual Report

+basic level of water,

+sanitation, electricity and

+solid waste removal

+The percentage of Reporting only as per IDP

+households earning less and Annual Report

+than R1 100 per month with

+access to free basic services

+The percentage of a Measured on IDP

+municipality's capital budget Scorecard

+actually spent on capital < Refer to KPI ref: 4.6>

+projects identified for a

+particular financial year in

+terms of the municipality's

+integrated development

+plan

+The number of jobs created Measured on IDP

+through a municipality's Scorecard

+local economic <refer &<="" 3.1="" kpi="" ref:="" td="" to=""></refer>

+development initiatives, 3.2>

+including capital projects

-KPI Description Method of Reporting The percentage of households with access to basic level of water, sanitation, electricity and solid waste removal Reporting only as per IDP and Annual Report The percentage of households earning less than R1 100 per month with access to free basic services Reporting only as per IDP and Annual Report The percentage of a municipality's capital budget actually spent on capital projects identified for a particular financial year in terms of the municipality's integrated development plan Measured on IDP Scorecard < Refer to KPI ref: 4.3> The number of jobs created through a municipality's local economic development initiatives, including capital projects Measured on IDP Scorecard <refer &="" 3.1="" 3.2="" kpi="" ref:="" to=""></refer> The number of people from employment equity target groups employed in the three highest levels of management in compliance with a municipality's approved employment equity plan Measured on IDP Scorecard <refer 1.2)<="" kpi="" ref:="" td="" to=""></refer> The percentage of a municipality's budget actually spent on implementing its workplace skills plan Measured on IDP Scorecard <refer 1.5="" kpi="" ref:="" to=""></refer> Financial ratios Cost coverage measured on IDP Scorecard <refer 4.5="" kpi="" ref:="" to=""></refer>
+KPI Description Method of Reporting The number of people from employment equity target groups employed in the three highest levels of management in compliance with a municipality's approved employment equity plan Measured on IDP Scorecard <refer 1.4)<="" kpi="" ref:="" td="" to=""></refer> The percentage of a municipality's budget actually spent on implementing its workplace skills plan Measured on IDP Scorecard <refer 1.8="" kpi="" ref:="" to=""></refer> Financial ratios Cost coverage measured on IDP Scorecard <refer 4.11="" kpi="" ref:="" to=""></refer>